polyverse/polyscripted-wordpress/README.md

 In this mode you can add plugins, themes, or any other php files.

-To then start the same WordPress site with polyscripting enable run the run script with the polyscript arguement:
+To then start the same WordPress site with polyscripting enabled run the run script with the polyscript arguement:

 ```bash
 ./run.sh polyscripted